tsurdilo/quarkus-vsc/README.md

 ![Add Quarkus Extension](resources/quarkusvsc-addextension.png)

 3. Allows you start your Quarkus project in development mode.
-Your app will be started on port "8081".
-After start your default browser will open with loaded url "http://localhost:8081/"

 More features coming soon :)